Monash-FIT3170/JRVS/README.md

 - Riordan Alfredo, Mentor, riordan.alfredo@monash.edu

 ### Running the app ###
-Pre-requisites
+Pre-requisites:
-Make sure that your IP is added to the mongodb database, by going to network access in the database, 'add current IP address' Ensure node version is >= 18
+- Make sure that your IP is added to the mongodb database, by going to network access in the database, 'add current IP address'
+- Ensure node version is >= 18

 1. yarn install-all
 2. yarn dev